jermspeaks/christmas-adventure/sections/section-522.md

 # Different Investigation

-You decided to investigate the Memory Keeper ornament from a different angle, thinking a fresh perspective might reveal something new.
+You decided to investigate the Keepsake Keeper ornament from a different angle, thinking a fresh perspective might reveal something new.
 Instead of asking it questions directly, you observed it, studied it, tried to understand it in a different way.

 *Maybe I'm missing something,* you thought. *Maybe I need to look at this differently.*

-The Memory Keeper's light pulsed in your hands, and you noticed something you hadn't before.
+The Keepsake Keeper's light pulsed in your hands, and you noticed something you hadn't before.
 The light wasn't just pulsing—it was pulsing in a pattern.
 A rhythm.
 A code, perhaps?

 *There's a pattern here,* you realized. *If I can understand it, I might learn something new.*